F-Potter/CRoHDAd_EVPN/README.md

 ![image](images/Crohdad.png)

 After the kubernetes Master and nodes are setup, and CRoHDAd is running.
 The containers can be deployed.
 For the containers, the YAML files in [deployments](deployments) were used.
-The deployments of exp1 for experiment1 and the deployments of exp2 for experiment2.
+The deployments of exp1 were used for experiment1 and the deployments of exp2 were used for experiment2.
 However, one can choose to deploy its own YAML files for the containers.